hpssjellis/everything-nrf52840-usb-dongles/README.md

 |**Run Nordic examples from Arduino**| not sure | [yes, issues, best to have a j-link](https://forum.arduino.cc/index.php?topic=649008.msg4392009#msg4392009) | not sure | not sure | not sure  |
 |**Run Arduino Examples from Nordic** | not sure| not sure| not sure | not sure | not sure  |

-Note: Easiest approach would be to get the Nordic dongle working on the Arduino platform, but I have had some issues with the Nano 33 BLE loading Nordic SDK examples (I bricked my Nano and need a j-link to fix it, sad LOL).
-Best to see if I can get some of these borads working on both platforms fully.
+Note: Easiest approach would be to get the Nordic dongle working on the Arduino platform, but I have had some issues with the Nano 33 BLE loading Nordic SDK examples (I bricked my Nano and need a j-link to fix it).
+Best to see if I can get some of these boards working fully on both platforms.